 3.1.
-SEARCHING FOR A TRADEMARK IN CAMBODIA
+SEARCHING FOR A TRADEMARK IN LAO PDR

-Before filing a national application at DIP to obtain protection for your mark in Cambodia, you should make sure that the sign that you are planning to use as a mark in Cambodia is not excluded from protection by law.
-You can consult the text of the Law Concerning Marks, Trade Names and Acts of Unfair Competition of the Kingdom of Cambodia at https://www.wipo.int/wipolex/en/details.jsp?id=5780 or www.facebook.com/cambodiaip.gov.kh.
+Before filing a national application at DIP to obtain protection for your mark in Lao PDR, you should make sure that the sign that you are planning to use as a mark in Lao PDR is not excluded from protection by the Law on Intellectual Property No.38/NA, dated November 15, 2017.

-You should also check whether the sign that you are planning to register at DIP has not already been applied for or registered as a trademark for the same goods or services by someone else.
-You can do so by consulting the DIP trademark search facility at www.cambodiaip.gov.kh/tmsearch or www.wipo.int/branddb/kh/en
+You should also check whether the sign you are planning to register as a mark at DIP, has not already been applied for, or registered, for the same goods or services by someone else.
+You can do so by consulting the DIP trademark search facility at IP Service Center, DIP or consulting the Lao IP Database (https://dip.gov.la/online-ip-search/).

 3.2.
-SEARCHING FOR A TRADEMARK ABROAD - ONLINE DATABASES (ASEAN TMVIEW, TMVIEW, GLOBAL BRAND)
+SEARCHING FOR ATRADEMARK ABROAD-ONLINE DATABASES (ASEANTMVIEW, TMVIEW, GLOBAL BRAND)

 Before filing an international application to protect your mark abroad, you should check whether the sign you are planning to use as your trademark in export markets does not belong to someone else there.
 This implies making a search for identical or similar trademarks already protected in those markets for the same goods or services.

 Several trademark offices of Madrid Union members offer the possibility to search their trademark databases on line at their own individual websites.
 However, the best way to start making your searches for similar trademarks is to consult TMview, ASEAN TMview and the WIPO Global Brand Database.